-- A large-print answer sheet or record answers accommodation may be appropriate for students with fine-motor or visual-motor integration deficits.
+- For paper and pencil paper AP exams, a large-print answer sheet or record answers in test book accommodation may be appropriate for students with fine-motor or visual-motor integration deficits.

-- Computers may be used only to record essay and short-answer responses.
+- Computers may be used only to record essays and free responses.
 They may not be used for multiple-choice sections.

 - Use of spell-check, grammar-check, word prediction, and cut-and-paste features is not permitted and must be disabled.

 - Any additional features such as assistive technology, special programs, tools, or apps must be specifically requested and approved.